- Customers & Developers

 This Data Protection Addendum (“DPA”) is part of the Agreement between Argyle and Customer covering Customer’s use of the Services (defined below).
 If there is a conflict between this DPA and Argyle’s Customer Terms, this DPA controls.
 Capitalized terms are defined in context, in Section 1 (Definitions), or in the Customer Terms.

-1.1 “Agreement” means the Agreement between Customer and Provider incorporating this Addendum.
+1.1 “Agreement” means the Agreement between Customer and Argyle incorporating this Addendum.

 1.2 “Audit” and “Audit Parameters” are defined in Section 8.2.c.